Ukraine, Syria expected to top Erdogan-Putin talks in Russia

 Turkey has provided Ukraine with drones, which played a significant role in deterring Russian advance in the early stage of the conflict, but it hasn’t joined sanctions with Russia.

+Putin noted that Russian-Turkish trade doubled in the first five months of the year compared to the same period last year.
+The surge reflected Moscow’s growing focus on ties with Ankara as it faced bruising Western sanctions.

-Amid a major economic crisis with official inflation hitting nearly 80%, Turkey increasingly relies on Russia for trade and tourism.
-It also depends on Russia for natural gas imports and Russia’s atomic agency is building Turkey’s first nuclear power plant.
+Amid a major economic crisis with official inflation hitting nearly 80%, Turkey also increasingly relies on Russia for trade and tourism.
+It also depends on Russia for natural gas imports and Russia’s atomic agency is building Turkey’s first nuclear power plant in Akkuyu.

+Speaking at the start of Friday’s talks in Sochi, Erdogan emphasized the importance of the nuclear plant project, expressing hope that it will face no delays.
+He noted that the nuclear power plant would supply 10% of the country’s energy needs.

+Erdogan added that the talks would open a “very different page” on energy deals, tourism, transportation and regional issues.”

 Russia-Turkey relations hit a low point in 2015 when Turkey shot down a Russian warplane near the Syrian border and Moscow responded by halting tourism to Turkey and banning imports of fruit and vegetables and other items from Turkey.